Quick Reference

 RIGHT JOIN

-All rows from right table + matching from left.
+All rows from the right table, plus matches from the left.

 SELECT * FROM a RIGHT JOIN b ON a.id = b.a_id;